Congressional District # 08

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible parties' actions.

 Threats and ContaminantsPCBs have been detected in fish, sediments, and soil.
 Wetland contamination has been identified.
-The health threat of greatest concern is eating PCB-contaminated fish.
+The health threat of greatest concern is human consumption of PCB-contaminated fish.
 Other health threats include direct contact with contaminated river sediments and soils.

 Cleanup ProgressIn November 1977, the State of Michigan filed suit against Cast Forge for PCB contamination of the environment.
 The case was settled through a consent judgment in June 1981.
 Under that settlement, the company removed the lagoon, cleaned up PCB-contaminated soil and sediment from its property, and provided $750,000 for restoration of the Shiawassee River.
 Dredging of the South Branch of the Shiawassee River began in June 1982.
 Only the first mile downstream from the plant was vacuumed, removing approximately 2,600 pounds of PCBs, before the funding was exhausted.
 Both the site property and river still contain PCBs.

 The State began a Remedial Investigation and Feasibility Study (RI/FS) in September 1986.
 Field sampling activities were started in October 1987 and completed in November 1989.

 The RI report was finalized in January 1992.
 The FS report, which evaluated various cleanup alternatives, was submitted in December 1997.
 EPA released a proposed cleanup plan to the public in August 1998.
 Because the data used to develop the cost estimates in the FS were obtained in 1986, more than 10 years before the FS report, it was determined that additional data should be obtained to develop more accurate cost estimates for the site.